Cyberspace Administration of China: Role

 The CAC is the national internet regulation agency in China.
 It is responsible for the content management and law enforcement of the Internet in China.
 Its functions include rulemaking, administrative licensing and punishment activities.
 It issues and enforces rules about online content and regulates cybersecurity, data security, and privacy.
+It oversees the entities that manage the global internet addressing system (DNS) in China.

 The CAC implements information-dissemination guidelines and policies, regulates internet information content and management, supervises network news businesses, and investigates illegal or non-regulatory compliant websites.
 The CAC maintains censorship functions, including issuing directives to media companies in China.
 After a campaign to arrest almost 200 lawyers and activists in China, the CAC published a directive saying that "All websites must, without exception, use as the standard official and authoritative media reports with regards to the detention of trouble-making lawyers by the relevant departments."
 The CAC has also been given the responsibility for reviewing the security of devices made by foreign countries.

 Since its founding in 2011, CAC had the authority to issue punitive orders, including imposing fines, license revocations, and business closures.
 The initial powers and legal basis of the CAC came from a 2014 authorization by the State Council.
 According to the Cybersecurity Law passed in 2016, "state cybersecurity and information departments", generally regarded to refer to the CAC, have the authority to plan and coordinate cybersecurity and related regulation with other regulatory agencies with overlapping or complementary jurisdiction.
 Since 2017, the CAC has also been publishing legally-binding departmental rules (部门规章), issued by State Council administrative agencies.
 The Data Security Law passed in 2021 tasked CAC with online data security and export of important data, while the Personal Information Protection Law passed in 2021 granted CAC with powers for planning, coordinating and supervising personal information protection work, retaliating its authority over control of personal information overseas.

 Due to the CAC's political and regulatory roles, Rogier Creemers at Leiden University argues that it is the world's most powerful digital institution.
 It serves as the executive arm of the CCP CCAC, has regulatory power over online content, is responsible for protecting personal information and data, and has direct authority over China's DNS registry, the National Computer Network Emergency Response Technical Team/Coordination Center of China, the cybersecurity standardization body TC260, and the Cybersecurity Association of China.